Nyxth-666/30-Days-Project/README.md

 **➡️ Portfolio Link**: Coming soon

-🎯 Challenge Rules
+## 🎯 Challenge Rules

-One project per day
+- One project per day

-Focus on learning, not perfection
+- Focus on learning, not perfection

-Use beginner-friendly JavaScript
+- Use beginner-friendly JavaScript

-Push progress to GitHub daily
+- Push progress to GitHub daily

-📌 Future Improvements
+## 📌 Future Improvements

-Refactor code
+- Refactor code

-Improve UI/UX
+- Improve UI/UX

-Add animations
+- Add animations

-Optimize for mobile
+- Optimize for mobile

-Rewrite projects with better JavaScript practices
+- Rewrite projects with better JavaScript practices

-✨ Author
+# ✨ Author

-Shin
+Nyxth-666
 Frontend Developer (In Progress 🚧)

-📜 License
+## 📜 License

 This project is open source and available for learning and inspiration.